frawatab/WordPress-master2/wp-content/plugins/checkout-plugins-stripe-woo/readme.txt

 4. Express Checkout Button on Checkout Page

 == Changelog ==

+= 1.10.1 - Friday, 13th December 2024 =
+* Fix: The deprecated statement_descriptor has been removed as it was only kept for backward compatibility.
+* Fix: Resolved an incorrect usage error for the _load_textdomain_just_in_time function.

 = 1.10.0 - TUESDAY, 27th August 2024 =
 * New: Enabled Klarna payment method support for several more countries.